 The other broad grouping, which includes the very first episode, is the Bart & Homer two-hander.
 It’s here that the first signs of that Simpsons magic really start to peek through.
 These episodes are mostly about father or son wanting the other to be proud – or at least not ashamed – of them.

 This relationship is the emotional core of the first season.
 It goes to great lengths to show just how similar the two are.
 Called into school to discuss Bart’s vandalism, Homer passes the offending graffiti – a crudely-sketched Skinner with a speech bubble declaring ‘I am a weiner’ – and not only laughs but agrees “he sure is!”
 Later in the same episode, forced to attend an opera by Marge, the pair sit in their box like Statler and Waldorf, making fun of the whole thing.

 Homer can relate to Bart because he essentially hasn’t changed since high school – a bit of characterisation that is fairly consistent through the years.
 He still pretty much lives by the ‘code of the schoolyard’ he lays out for Bart: “Don’t tattle.
 Always make fun of those different from you.
 Never say anything unless you’re sure everyone feels exactly the same way you do.”

 Bart and Homer are both people with good intentions who make bad decisions, and who are too lazy to always do the right thing until they’re pushed.
 This forms the arc of essentially every basic Simpsons plot.

 In spite of those similarities, there’s a beautifully-observed discomfort with expressing love for one another.
 The two try to navigate their relationship through traditional male bonding experiences, like the backyard games of catch which crop up over and over in these early episodes.
-As someone who occasionally feels awkward hugging his own dad, these moments hit me, oof, right in the feels.
+As someone who can feel awkward hugging his own dad, these moments hit me like a football to the emotional groin.

 “You know, you play pretty well for someone with no real problems.”